 You will be asked quick questions throughout this web course with additional questions at the end of the course.
+We recommend opening the quick questions and final quiz link in a separate tab as you will be prompted at the end of each module to answer Quick Questions.
 You must receive 90% correct in order to pass this training.
 You will not be able to go back or change your answers during this attempt.

 1. Articulate the importance of inclusion as an institutional value at the University of South Dakota enforced by our institutional Nondiscriminatory Policy.